railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 .. note:: Sales Bills of Materials

-    In some software this is named a Sales Bills of Materials.
+    In some software this is named a Sales Bill of Materials.
-    In Open ERP the term assembly is used because the effect of the Bill of Materials is visible not only in sales but also elsewhere, for example in the intermediate manufactured products.
+    In Open ERP the term assembly is used because the effect of the bill of materials is visible not only in sales but also elsewhere, for example in the intermediate manufactured products.

-Assembly Bills of Materials enable you to define assemblies that will be sold directly.
+Assembly bills of materials enable you to define assemblies that will be sold directly.
 These could also be used in deliveries and stock management rather than just sold in isolation.
 For example if you deliver the cabinet in pieces for self-assembly, set the ARM100 BoM to type ``Assembly`` .